Last sign before exit

 Location: A4 (Dresden - Wroclaw - Kraków).

-Control city and exit focals in stack form.
+Control city and exit destinations in stack form.

 Photo: Ceske Dalnice